circuits/pycon/source/index.rst

 * Inspired by the late Prof. Geoff Dromery and Genetic Software Engineering
-* First prototypes were written Java
+* First prototypes were written in Java
 * In development since ~2004 (*10+ years*)
 * Had seen 30+ contributors and counting.